aws-samples/amazon-devops-guru-connector-opsgenie/OpsGenieServerlessTemplate/README.md

 # OpsGenieServerlessTemplate

 DESCRIPTION:
-  SAM app for creating OpsGenie Alerts
+  SAM app integration for creating OpsGenie Alerts when DevOpsGuru creates an Insight

 DOCUMENTATION